williamsca/williamsca/_posts/2020-1-2-ConvenientCompanionship.md

 interactions are all but inevitable.
 Online dating, however, neatly avoids these problems, as mutual friends who might be jealous or take sides afterwards simply do not exist.
-There is less benefit to making friends at church or the bowling league if you can find a date online.
+There is less benefit to making friends at church or the bowling league if you can find your date online.

 ## Conversations without friends
 Social groups also provide a setting to speak and to listen.
 The